Our Human Rights Policy is based on our 4 Ethical Principles – INTEGRITY, RESPECT, COURAGE and TRANSPARENCY – and is part of our Code of Ethics.

 In 2017, we adopted our global Human Rights Policy, in line with UN standards.
 In 2020, it was time to add our Employee Human Rights Policy, because setting an example starts from within, by assuring universal social standards for the people who make up L’Oréal.

-We believe that as a business we have a responsibility to respect internationally recognised human rights and that we must take steps to identify and address any actual or potential adverse impacts in which we may be involved through our own operations or our business relationships.
+We believe that as a business we have a responsibility to respect internationally recognized human rights and that we must take steps to identify and address any actual or potential adverse impacts in which we may be involved through our own operations or our business relationships.
 We also believe that we can contribute to positive human rights impacts by playing our role as a responsible corporate citizen.

 We consider that it is the right thing to do as well as a subject of growing importance to our employees, consumers, shareholders, business partners, communities in which we operate and civil society.